Affirm/affirm-merchant-sdk-android/UPGRADE.md

   ```

 ## Rebuild and ship
-Rebuild you project, if there is no compile error and AffirmSDK work as you expected. **Congratulations!** you can ship it now.
+Rebuild you project, if there is no compile error and after testing everything is working as you expected. **Congratulations!** you can ship it now :)